Jump to navigation

 Disclaimer

-HCPF is not recommending this calculator to be used as a reference for converting a patient from one opioid to another, conversion is a complex process and we recommend consulting a specialist.
-The reference calculator is provided as it is the source of opioid milligram equivalents quantification used by HCPF.
-Please exercise great caution when converting patients from one opioid to another as issues of cross-tolerance and agent pharmacokinetics can create a potentially life-threatening situation.
-If a telephone consult is needed with a pain management physician (free of charge for Medicaid members), please email SSPPS.co-dur@ucdenver.edu.
+HCPF does not recommend using this calculator as a reference for converting a patient from one opioid to another.
+Opioid dose conversion is a complex process, and we recommend consulting with a pain management specialist.
+The calculator is provided as a reference as the source of opioid milligram equivalents quantification used by HCPF.
+Please exercise great caution when converting patients from one opioid to another, as issues of cross-tolerance and the unique pharmacokinetics of specific agents can create a potentially life-threatening situation.
+If a provider-to-provider pain management telephone consult is needed, send an email request to sspps.co-dur@cuanschutz.edu.
+This pain management consultation service is provided free of charge to Colorado Medicaid providers.

 Additional Information: